OpenNISLab/Pro-Fusang/README.md

 # Pro-Fusang
- This repository is an Open-source code for the paper "Graph-inspired Robust and Accurate Object Recognition on Commodity mmWave Devices".
+ This repository is an Open-source code for the paper "Fusang: Graph-inspired Robust and Accurate Object Recognition on Commodity mmWave Devices".

 ## Abstract